-- "Safety Standards General Regulation" means the Safety Standards General Regulation, B.C.
+- "passenger ropeway operator" means any person who has operational responsibility for any passenger ropeway; - "personnel hoist" means a hoist, and structures associated with the hoist, that are not a permanent part of a building, structure or other works, and that are used during construction, alteration or demolition for the raising or lowering of individuals or materials or both, in connection with or related to a building project; - "recreational railway" means an amusement ride operated on a set of rails, within or outside of the confines of a historical park or historical sites, for the sole purpose of providing to individuals rides on rolling stock; - "rotating platform" means a special elevating device that has a turntable designed to transport passengers in a circular direction around a given axis; - "Safety Standards General Regulation" means the Safety Standards General Regulation, B.C.
 Reg.
-105/2004; - "skills passport" means a document issued by a provincial safety manager to a certified elevating device mechanic or a mechanic-in-training that - (a) describes specific skills that have been acquired by the holder of the document with respect to installing, altering, repairing or maintaining elevating devices, and - (b) is intended to be used for the purpose of verifying that those skills have been acquired by the holder; - "special elevating device" means a device that by its unusual design requires special interpretation of appropriate codes and standards by a provincial safety manager; - "stage lift" means a special elevating device which is an integral part of a stage and is designed to raise and lower personnel and equipment directly connected with a stage performance; - "surface passenger ropeway" means a ropeway on which passengers are propelled by means of a circulating rope while remaining in contact with the ground or snow surface.
+105/2004; - "skills passport" means a document issued by a provincial safety manager to a certified elevating device mechanic or a mechanic-in-training that - (a) describes specific skills that have been acquired by the holder of the document with respect to installing, altering, repairing or maintaining elevating devices, and - (b) is intended to be used for the purpose of verifying that those skills have been acquired by the holder; - "special elevating device" means a device that by its unusual design requires special interpretation of appropriate codes and standards by a provincial safety manager;

+- "stage lift" means a special elevating device which is an integral part of a stage and is designed to raise and lower personnel and equipment directly connected with a stage performance; - "surface passenger ropeway" means a ropeway on which passengers are propelled by means of a circulating rope while remaining in contact with the ground or snow surface.

 [am.
 B.C.
 Regs.
 475/2004, Sch.
 2, s.
 2; 239/2014, s.
-1; 184/2019, App.
-2, s.
 1.]